 Our Analysis and Test Results

-While nothing about the Dash Compact feels very difficult to use, we do have at least minor complaints about pretty much every facet of its user experience.
-First off, the temperature dial is oddly spaced and it's somewhat hard to tell where exactly each number is, so it takes some thought to set it at the exact temperature you want.
+The Compact has more user-friendliness drawbacks than many other models, which earned it a somewhat average score in this metric.
+While we did not experience anything particularly difficult, we do have a few minor complaints about pretty much every facet of its user experience.
+First off, the temperature dial is oddly spaced, making it difficult to tell where exactly each number is, so it takes some finagling to set it at the exact temperature you want.
 The same can be said for the cooking timer.
 Overall, we think opting for dials over digital controls makes things a bit more difficult.
-Also, oddly, the fan turns off 2 minutes before cooking is done, which can throw things off a bit if you're supposed to shake foods midway through cooking.
+Also, oddly, the fan turns off two minutes before cooking is done, which can throw things off a bit if you're supposed to shake foods midway through cooking.

 Ease of Cleaning

-Temperature accuracy represented the worst performance turned in by the Dash Compact.
+Temperature accuracy represented the worst performance turned in by the Compact.
 It is able to keep things fairly accurate at low temperatures, but it quickly starts running hot once the set temperature gets over 325˚, with it registering a whopping 425˚ on our thermometers when it was set to just 400˚.
 The slightly cryptic labeling of the temperature dial doesn't help this situation either.

 Even at its low street price, we think the Dash is only a worthwhile purchase if you're ok with a very small capacity.
 If you are seeking something compact, then it's a good deal, but if you don't mind your fryer taking up a little more room, you may want to consider looking at the larger options in our test suite.